splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/3-explore/3-1-afl-score.md

 Build a program that allows the user to enter details of an AFL game, output scores and winners, and provide a menu for the user to update game details and output scores.

-An example of this running is shown below.
+An example of this running is shown below:

 ```txt
 Welcome to the AFL score calculator!